Bucket Access Restriction Based on an Identity Policy

-1. Create or log into your Wasabi root account
+1. Create or log in to your Wasabi Root account.

-2. Create a storage bucket for each sub-user
+2. Create a storage bucket for each sub-user.

-3. Create sub-user(s)
+3. Create sub-user(s).

 • panjack